nicb/fishrdb/public/doc/HOW_TO_IMPORT_TAPES.md

 # How to import new tapes

+1. sync the NAS with the hi-rez copies of the tapse
 1. make sure the following structure of symbolic links is in place:
 ```
     public/private